AdobeDocs/experience-manager-65.en/help/forms/using/uninstall-forms-addon-package.md

 ## Pre-requisites

-Ensure to take backup of forms and data to avoid any data loss.
+Ensure to take backup to avoid any data loss.

 ## To uninstall AEM Forms Add-on Package